Liu Kun (Jin dynasty): Service under Sima Xiao

-At Jizhou, Liu Kun managed to convince its inspector, Wen Xian (溫羨), who happened to be a relative of his, to give up his post to Sima Xiao.
-With a province at hand, Liu Kun was sent to Youzhou to request assistance from the commander of the province, Wang Jun.
-With the help of Wang Jun's Xianbei and Wuhuan "charging cavalries", Liu Kun and Sima Xiao attacked Liu Qiao's reserves at Heqiao (河穚; southwest of present-day Mengzhou, Henan) and killed the general, Wang Chan (王闡).
-They later crossed the Yangzi River and attacked Liu Qiao's allies at Xingyang, where they also killed Shi Chao.
+At Ji, Liu Kun managed to convince its inspector, Wen Xian (溫羨), who happened to be a relative of his, to give up his post to Sima Xiao.
+With a province at hand, Liu Kun was sent to You province to request assistance from the commander of the province, Wang Jun.
+With the help of Wang Jun's Xianbei and Wuhuan "charging cavalries", Liu Kun and Sima Xiao attacked Liu Qiao's forces north of the Yellow River and killed the general, Wang Chan (王闡).
+They later crossed the river and attacked Xingyang, where they also killed Shi Chao.

-As Liu Qiao fell back to Kaocheng (考城, in modern Shangqiu, Henan), Liu Kun and another general, Tian Hui (田徽), routed his ally, Sima Mao (司馬楙) at Linqiu (廩丘, in present-day Heze, Shandong).
+As Liu Qiao fell back to Kaocheng (考城, in modern Shangqiu, Henan), Liu Kun and another general, Tian Hui (田徽), routed his ally, Sima Mao at Linqiu (廩丘, in present-day Heze, Shandong).
 Liu Kun then divided his troops and advanced to Xuchang, whereupon its inhabitants welcomed him without a fight.
 Finally, Liu Kun marched to Xiao County to link up with Sima Yue, whose army had been blocked from marching into the Guanzhong region by Liu Qiao's son, Liu You (劉祐).
 Liu Kun defeated and killed Liu You, causing Liu Qiao's army to scatter.

 Liu Qiao’s defeat caused Sima Yong to panic, and he tried to sue for peace with Sima Yue.
 He beheaded his Grand Commander Zhang Fang and delivered the head to Yue, but the offer was rejected.
 Instead, the head was given to Liu Kun, who used it to convince Lü Lang (呂朗) and Sima Yong’s other generals to surrender.
 After Sima Yue's forces captured Chang'an, Liu Kun was awarded the title of Marquis of Guangwu.

-Inspector of Bingzhou
+Inspector of Bing province

-Restoring Bingzhou

-Sima Yue, at the advice of Liu Yu, appointed Liu Kun as the Inspector of Bingzhou to guard the northern borders.
-The province at the time was ravaged with poor harvests and constant raids by barbarians and bandits.
-When the previous inspector Sima Teng (司馬騰) left, the bandits took over the roads, forcing Liu Kun to fight his way to his base in Jinyang (晉陽縣; present-day Jinyuan District, Taiyuan, Shanxi).
-Liu Kun reached Jinyang in 307, and along the way he found the countryside and ministers plundered or burnt to the ground.
-The Xiongnu noble, Liu Yuan, who had established his state of Han Zhao back in 304, ordered his general Liu Jing (劉景) to intercept Liu Kun from reaching Jinyang but he was defeated.
-Liu Kun restored order over the region, and within a year Bingzhou would recover from its poor state.